Gene-Weaver/FieldPrism/README.md

 1. Still inside the FieldPrism directory, show that a venv is currently not active:
     - `which python`
-2. Install python virtual environment:
-    - `python3 -m pip install virtualenv`
-3. Then create the virtual environment (venv_fp is the name of our new virtual environment):
+2. Then create the virtual environment (venv_fp is the name of our new virtual environment):
     - `python3 -m venv venv_fp`
-4. Activate the virtual environment:
+3. Activate the virtual environment:
     - `source venv_fp/bin/activate`
-5. Confirm that the venv is active (should be different from step 1):
+4. Confirm that the venv is active (should be different from step 1):
     - `which python`
-6. If you want to exit the venv, deactivate the venv using:
+5. If you want to exit the venv, deactivate the venv using:
     - `deactivate`

 #### Installing packages